dimitri-koenig/alfred-jira-workflow/README.md

 Using `js` you can trigger this workflow.
 Then you get two available filters.

+As a third parameter you can specify a project token to filter your results.
+E.g.:

+`js my-open-issues MYPROJECT`

 ### my-open-issues

 If you just enter that you get a list of all your open issues.
 If you enter more text the whole search will be filtered for that text.